Arrow BOOK

 Overview

-A caudal epidural delivers local anaesthetic and steroid medication into the epidural space through an opening at the base of the spine called the sacral hiatus.
-This approach can allow medication to spread toward irritated nerve pathways and may be helpful when pain involves multiple levels or when anatomy or scar tissue makes other epidural approaches less suitable.
+This approach allows medication to spread towards irritated nerve pathways and may be helpful when pain involves multiple levels or when anatomy or scar tissue makes other epidural approaches less suitable.

 A caudal epidural may be suitable for people with: